1 FAM 290

-The Instructional Support Division (FSI/EX/ISD) coordinates the development of eLearning products and tools for the Department and, as agreed upon by the FSI Executive Director, for other agencies enlisting FSI in its capacity of Government-wide e-Training service provider.
-This includes the development, purchase and maintenance of multimedia training tools and programs, and the operation of multimedia labs.
-This division also coordinates the Institute’s newspaper and periodicals subscription program.
+The Digital Learning Division (FSI/EX/DLD) coordinates the learning design of digital products (mobile, eLearning and performance support) and educational technology services for the Department and, as agreed upon by the FSI Executive Director, and the FSI/EX Deputy Director for IT.
+This includes the design, purchase and maintenance of multimedia training tools and programs, and the operation of the Information Center and the multimedia labs.
+This division also coordinates the Institute’s Information Center purchasing activities, e.g. newspaper and periodicals' subscription program.

-(1) Coordinates the design, development, and testing of eLearning products and tools for the Department and other agencies as noted above;
+(1) Designs digital learning products and tools for the Department and other agencies as noted above;

-(2) Develops, purchases and maintains multimedia training tools and programs;
+(2) Purchases and maintains multimedia training tools and programs;

 (3) Manages the operation of multimedia labs;

 (4) Manages the operation of the FSI Information Center; and,

 (5) Coordinates the Institute’s newspaper and periodicals subscription program, as well as books and media purchases for the Institute’s Information Center.